binarykrishna/binarykrishna/README.md

 ### 🚀 About Me

-- 🎓 MCA student, building a foundation in software development
+- 🎓 MCA student specializing in **AI/ML**
 - 💻 Intermediate in Python, learning as I build
+- 🤖 Exploring machine learning fundamentals and applications
-- 🔐 Exploring cybersecurity — networks, systems, and how things break (so I can help fix them)
+- 🔐 Diving into cybersecurity — networks, systems, and how things break (so I can help fix them)
 - 🌱 Currently learning Git/GitHub workflows and security fundamentals
 - 📌 Check my pinned repos below for what I'm actively working on